 Steps:

-2. Connect your device to your computer.
+- Connect your device to your computer so the device has a cleaner chance to reconnect on the next attempt.
 Follow the on-screen steps if you receive any message regarding the device passcode or telling you to “Trust This Computer.”

-3. Choose your device when it pops up on your computer.
+- Choose your device when it pops up on your computer so the next part of the process is easier to complete without backtracking.

 Restore iPhone using iTunes